Last reviewed on 23 September 2025

 All Directors have access to the services of the Company Secretary and may take independent professional advice at the Group’s expense in the furtherance of their duties.

-7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement
+1. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 The Chairman reviews the Board’s annual performance and measures its effectiveness and that of its Committees.
 Each Board/Committee member completes an assessment, which provides numeric scoring against specific categories.
-Each Board/Committee member also provides recommendations for improvement of the effectiveness of the Board/Committee.
+Each Board/Committee member also provides recommendations for improvement of the effectiveness of the Board/Committee forming a valuable tool for continuous improvement of our governance.

 The criteria for effectiveness include assessing: